"There can't possibly be any meaning in this world. But isn't that wonderful in its own right? Because if there isn't any, we can find our own."

-Main point of Kino's Journey: "The world is not beautiful, therefore it is".
+- Main point of Kino's Journey: "The world is not beautiful, therefore it is".

 "Even though this world is without witches, that doesn't mean there are no curses.
 The distortions of the world change form and target people from the darkness.
-This may be a world without salvation and where nothing but sadness and hatred repeat, but it's still a places she once tried to protect.
-That something I remember, something I will never forget.
+This may be a world without salvation and where nothing but sadness and hatred repeat, but it's still a place she once tried to protect.
+That is something I remember, something I will never forget.
 That's why...
 I will keep fighting."

-Lelouch from Code Geass ultimately believes in people's desire for the future.
+- Lelouch from Code Geass ultimately believes in people's desire for the future.

-Optimus Prime becomes this in The Transformers IDW.
+- Optimus Prime becomes this in The Transformers IDW.
 This might also be a case of Reality Ensues as to the effects of being at war for millions of years would have on one's psyche.

-He's slightly different from the example, but Rorschach has a similar philosophy.
+- He's slightly different from the example, but Rorschach has a similar philosophy.
 Instead of abandoning rules and discipline due to a nihilistic outlook he decides his rules and principles are all the more important in a world that has no more meaning than the one we impose on it.

-Dr. Manhattan also develops into this by the end.
+- Dr. Manhattan also develops into this by the end.

-Batman, Depending on the Writer.
+- Batman, Depending on the Writer.
 The victim of a random and meaningless crime, young Bruce Wayne could have decided that life was pointless, and succumbed to depression and nihilism.
 But instead he chose to create his own purpose, re-inventing himself as a force for order and justice, which stands in direct opposition to The Joker's strain of chaos and destruction.

 Alfred: "Death and chance stole your parents.
 But rather than become a victim, you have done everything in your power to control the fates.
 For what is Batman if not an effort to master the chaos that sweeps our world, an attempt to control death itself."

-Despite hanging out with various Norse gods and calling Thor "oathbrother", Beta Ray Bill does not believe in God in the theological sense.
+- Despite hanging out with various Norse gods and calling Thor "oathbrother", Beta Ray Bill does not believe in God in the theological sense.
 This doesn't stop him from being a true hero.

 "If there is nothing but what we make in this world, brothers... let us make good."

-Transformers: More than Meets the Eye: Minor character Ore was killed in the first issue, the annual (coming out between issue 8 and 9) has him temporarily revived, and his dialogue reveals him to be one.
+- Transformers: More than Meets the Eye: Minor character Ore was killed in the first issue, the annual (coming out between issue 8 and 9) has him temporarily revived, and his dialogue reveals him to be one.
 At one point Swerve asks if he's a believer of in any science or religious answer to life.

 "I'm not anything.
 I just think... pfft.
 What do I think?
 I think that life is violent and cruel -and precious.
 Yeah...
 I think you don't have to believe in a higher power to be overawed by the world around you."

-Harry himself, in Harry Potter and the Methods of Rationality.
+- Harry himself, in Harry Potter and the Methods of Rationality.
 He knows that there is no God or meaning to the universe, so he decided to become God, and... optimize things.
 This is also the fundamental difference between him and this 'verse's Voldemort.
 Voldemort saw an uncaring world and said "Why not be evil?"
 Harry saw an uncaring world and said "Why not be good?"

-Collateral shows how one of these might be created.
+- Collateral shows how one of these might be created.
 Max starts the film as an idealist and a dreamer, contrasted with Straw Nihilist Vincent.
 After a series of lectures from Vincent, Max eventually throws his philosophy back in his face—yes, Max's life is meaningless, and yes, if he continues living it the way he currently is, he'll never achieve his dreams, so why shouldn't he risk his own life to try to stop Vincent?

 - A number of protagonists in Woody Allen films are people who don't believe there is much more to life than misery and unhappiness, but desperately search for meaning in their existence, and/or simply find a way to enjoy themselves while they can.
 They may also seek to "escape" their reality, either through overactive imaginations (some of Alvy's childhood memories in Annie Hall, for instance) or more mysterious, generally unexplained Plot Devices (Midnight in Paris).

 I started to feel, how can you even think of killing yourself, I mean isn't it so stupid?
 Look at all the people up there on the screen, they're real funny, and what if the worst is true.
 What if there is no God and you only go around once and that's it.
 Well, ya know, don't you wanna be part of the experience?
 You know, what the hell it's not all a drag.
 And I'm thinking to myself, jeez, I should stop ruining my life searching for answers I'm never gonna get, and just enjoy it while it lasts.
 And after who knows, I mean maybe there is something, nobody really knows.
 I know maybe is a very slim reed to hang your whole life on, but that's the best we have.

-Phil in Groundhog Day, eventually.
+- Phil in Groundhog Day, eventually.
 Nothing seems to keep the day from repeating, so might as well help out.

-Mal fought for freedom and honor in The War Of Coreward Aggression.
+- Mal fought for freedom and honor in The War Of Coreward Aggression.
 He lost, and has come to terms with that.
 But at the same time, he refuses to be a slave or a thug - even when the entire 'Verse insists that he has to obey a higher authority or act against his principles to survive, he remains Captain Malcolm Reynolds.
 And he aims to misbehave.

-Simon also has something of a tendency toward this.
+- Simon also has something of a tendency toward this.
 He specifically states that acting morally means even more out in the black without an authority to impose it.

-River recognizes that all meaning is "imbued" and thus there really is no "meaning" to begin with, River has a surprisingly positive outlook on life, and sees things in a very innocent way (i.e. the loaded gun everyone was freaking out about took the form of a harmless stick in her mind).
+- River recognizes that all meaning is "imbued" and thus there really is no "meaning" to begin with, River has a surprisingly positive outlook on life, and sees things in a very innocent way (i.e. the loaded gun everyone was freaking out about took the form of a harmless stick in her mind).
 Objects In Space is actually an exploration of these two character types, juxtaposing River against Jubal Early, who's definitely a Straw Nihilist.
 Faced with the same realization as River, Jubal's response was to become a complete psychopath who tortured his puppy.

 - Angel from Buffy the Vampire Slayer once had the revelation that life has no purpose or meaning, thus making even the tiniest act of kindness an end in itself.
 Angel's Koan:

 If nothing that we do matters, then all that matters is what we do.

-Wesley outright states the existential nature of the character Angel (as well as the series itself) when he says:
+- Wesley outright states the existential nature of the character Angel (as well as the series itself) when he says:

 "There is a design Angel, hidden in the chaos as it might be.
 But it's there.
 And you have your place in it."